La Sainte Union Catholic School: History

 The school was recognised as a good school by Ofsted in 2010, and confirmed as such in a Section 8 inspection in 2019.

 LaSWAP Sixth Form

-The LaSWAP Sixth Form is the sixth form consortium of four North London schools: Acland Burghley School, La Sainte Union Catholic School, Parliament Hill School and William Ellis School.
+The LaSWAP Sixth Form is the sixth form consortium of four north London schools: Acland Burghley School, La Sainte Union Catholic School, Parliament Hill School and William Ellis School.
 It is one of the largest sixth form consortia in the Greater London area offering some 42 different AS and A2 courses, AGCEs, BTECs, NVQs and GCSE courses.
 The name was formed from the first three letters of La Sainte Union and the first letter of the other three schools.

 Media

 La Sainte Union has been featured in The Westminster Extra, The Camden New Journal and The Ham&High multiple times for their school plays and acting opportunities.

-The school was mentioned in the Guardian, in October 2020 after 13 girls were hospitalised after sharing some sweets.